 Australia has a new Prime Minister, Malcolm Turnbull.
 Turnbull shows signs of being a political progressive and not at all technologically and science phobic.
 The later being defining platforms for the previous right wing, conservative Prime Minister, Tony Abbott.
 Under Abbott the University sector and relations with business remained in their kind of stagnant, patronising limbo.
 That is, we know we need an education system and some science, particularly if it serves business however, we really want you all to be compliant and not change things too much or challenge the values, status, power and wealth growth of those that already have it.
 This is not a formula for a happy, entrepreneurial and prosperous Australian future.
 Continue reading →

 I have spent my whole professional career working in what could be called ‘change management’.
-In recent years the term has been more widely adopted and in some cases has been productised by consultancy providers (particularly in technology related fields).
+In recent years the term and it’s practices have been more widely adopted and in some cases has been productised by consultancy providers (ADKAR, KOTTER, Agile).
 Here is just a few things I have learnt and had reinforced along the way:

 Ask people what is wrong in their workplace and you can get an avalanche of woes and with just a little push, as many ideas for fixing them.
 At least that’s what it sounds like when nobody up the management hierarchy is present.
 Professor Chris Argyris of Harvard wrote about this a long time ago and frankly the cleaner could have told us that (An Interview with Chris Argyris).
 What he added were his observations of behaviours that seemed to maintain this situation – behaviours that undermined the ability of the organisation to learn and make appropriate changes.
 Behaviours that reinforced the social, power structure (hierarchy) and just as often the beliefs and attitudes people held about others.
 He called these behaviours ‘Organisational Defensive Routines’.
 Argyris identified that it took a lot of skill to use and maintain these routines.
 (They can be used to resist change.)

 It has struck me that Argyris’s observations has similarities to the observations of Dr. Eric Berne who developed Transactional Analysis (TA) – an approach management trainers flirted with about three to four decades ago.
 Berne documented interactions in people’s lives that he referred to as ‘Games’.
 See ‘Games People Play’.
 Some of the games are relevant to work life and I’m sure we could identify a few that Dr. Berne has missed.
 One of the fun and obvious games is ‘Harassed’.
 Here people spend time complaining about workloads and how stressed the situation is.
 Importantly the participants never take positive steps to rationalise the work and will even take on new tasks.
 There can be auxiliary games like ‘Lunchbox’ which revolves around eating at your desk, avoiding structured breaks and appearing very committed.
 The games have a number of benefits including ready-made explanations for any failures/delays/poor standards and evidence of irrational managerial indifference to staff and workloads etcetera.
 At some point everybody is unhappy with the situation, however in the way that they are supposed to be, leading to the paradoxical conclusion that everybody is happily unhappy.
 Continue reading →